-This edition of this Directory Specification includes the following amendments to the previous edition that were balloted and approved by ISO/IEC:
+This edition of this Directory Specification includes the following amendment to the previous edition that were balloted and approved by ISO/IEC:

-- Amendment 1 for Password Policy Support;

-- Amendment 2 for Communications Support Enhancements; and

-- Amendment 3 for Directory-IdM Support.
+- Amendment 2 for Directory-IdM Support.

-This edition of this Directory Specification includes the following technical corrigenda correcting the defects documented in Defect Reports: against the sixth edition of this Directory Specification:
+This edition of this Directory Specification does not include any technical corrigenda, as there were no accepted defect reports against the previous edition of this Directory Specification.